Liberty University Editorial Style Guide

 Unless the context would make it look like a spelling error; then use A.S.I.S.T.
 This is a web app, not an account.

 Coach titles receive the same treatment as other administrative titles.
 Lowercase unless the title precedes the name or is coupled with Liberty University to create the full and formal title.
 The head football coach called the play.
-The play was called by Coach Freeze.
-Head Football Coach Hugh Freeze held a press conference.
+The play was called by Coach Chadwell.
+Head Football Coach Jamey Chadwell held a press conference.
 The Liberty University Head Football Coach was announced today.

 B.A., B.S., etc.